caglarorhan/chrome-extensions-development-notes/chrome-extensions-development-notes.md

 **Background**

     "background" : { "scripts" : ["./js/background.js"] },
-When extension installed on the background you can do something with javascript.
+When extension installed, on the background you can do something with javascript.
 For example: send request to APIs, calculate something, listening opened web pages etc. These files must listed in this section.
+To use any script at the background you need to add the script to the array as shown above.
+The second property of background is ``persistent`` .If its value is ``false`` page is an ``event page`` else if its value is ``true`` it is ``background page``.